Letter To Prospective Students

 Foreign applicants living outside the United States and other applicants who are unable to attend the interview are invited to send a video recording of him or herself responding to interview questions if he/she cannot arrange to visit campus for the interview date.

 We are interested in a diverse and engaging group of students.
 We take life experiences and circumstances into consideration as we review applications.
-However, in general, successful applicants to our program have had a combined verbal and quantitative GRE score of 310 or above and their writing scores are 4.5 or above.
-Their GPA for the last 60 hours of upper division coursework is generally 3.5 or higher; they have strong letters of reference from university faculty and other professionals who know them well, and have clear goals and reasons for wanting to become a Marriage and Family Therapist.
+However, in general, successful applicants to our program have a GPA for the last 60 hours of upper division coursework of 3.5 or higher; they have strong letters of reference from university faculty and other professionals who know them well, and have clear goals and reasons for wanting to become a Marriage and Family Therapist.

 All of our students are eligible for financial aid and most students receive some sort of assistance.
 In most cases it is in the form of tuition remission and employment as a graduate research or teaching assistant.
 Our financial aid policy is to provide aid equally to all of our students who need it.
 There is no competition between students for tuition remission or assistantships.
 Our financial aid package is generally better than that provided by most other universities.
 We have allocated our funds in this way to help students focus primarily on their academic courses and clinical experiences.
 We strongly discourage students from working outside the program while engaged in their program of studies.
 Most students who attempt outside employment are not able to maximize their experiences and often do not meet the required level of expertise.